Political Science at University of Cincinnati-Main Campus

 Frequently Asked Questions

-What does a 51/100 DegreeOutlook Score mean for Political Science and Government at University of Cincinnati-Main Campus?
+What does a 51/100 DegreeOutlook Score mean for Political Science at University of Cincinnati-Main Campus?

-At 51/100, University of Cincinnati-Main Campus's Political Science and Government program delivers middling returns.
+At 51/100, University of Cincinnati-Main Campus's Political Science program delivers middling returns.
 School cost and personal fit become important decision factors.

-Should I worry about AI if I study Political Science and Government at University of Cincinnati-Main Campus?
+Should I worry about AI if I study Political Science at University of Cincinnati-Main Campus?

 The 50% AI task exposure score is above average.
 Our model shows this affecting job availability more than salaries — graduates may face stiffer competition for fewer positions.